 - Shall be spent on post-Feasibility Study activities such as: design, permits, CEQA compliance, right-of-way and land acquisition, construction, O&M, associated staffing costs, and other related eligible activities.
-Development of Feasibility Studies is funded through the Technical Resources Program. - Shall be programmed by the nine (9) Watershed Area Steering Committees proportional to the funds generated in each Watershed Area. - Shall be allocated such that funding for Projects that provide DAC Benefits be not less than 110% of the ratio of the DAC population to the total population in each Watershed Area. - Shall be programmed, to the extent feasible, such that each Municipality receives benefits in proportion to the funds generated within their jurisdiction, after accounting for allocation of the 110% return to DACs, to be evaluated over a ten (10) year period. - Shall be programmed, to the extent feasible, such that a spectrum of Project types and sizes are implemented throughout the region, to be evaluated over a five (5) year period. - Shall be programmed, to the extent feasible, such that Nature-Based Solutions are prioritized.
+Development of Feasibility Studies is funded through the Technical Resources Program. - Shall be programmed by the nine (9) Watershed Area Steering Committees proportional to the funds generated in each Watershed Area. - Shall be prioritized and spent on Projects that, to the extent feasible, assist in achieving compliance with the 2012 Los Angeles MS4 Permit, 2014 Long Beach MS4 Permit, or successor permits issued by the Los Angeles Regional Water Quality Control Board. - Shall be allocated such that funding for Projects that provide DAC Benefits be not less than 110% of the ratio of the DAC population to the total population in each Watershed Area. - Shall be programmed, to the extent feasible, such that each Municipality receives benefits in proportion to the funds generated within their jurisdiction, after accounting for allocation of the 110% return to DACs, to be evaluated over a ten (10) year period. - Shall be programmed, to the extent feasible, such that a spectrum of Project types and sizes are implemented throughout the region, to be evaluated over a five (5) year period. - Shall be programmed, to the extent feasible, such that Nature-Based Solutions are prioritized.